cortexlabs/cortex/examples/sklearn/iris-classifier/README.md

-# Deploy models as Realtime APIs
+# Deploy models as Sync APIs

 _WARNING: you are on the master branch, please refer to the examples on the branch that matches your `cortex version`_